3 7 8 As An Improper Fraction

 Understanding why the formula works builds deeper number sense.
 The multiplication step (3 × 8) answers the question: “How many pieces are in the whole number parts?”

 Here's a good example: in 3 7/8, the denominator (8) tells you each piece is one-eighth of a whole.
 The whole number (3) represents three full pizzas, each cut into 8 slices, giving 24 slices.
-Even so, adding the 7 remaining slices from the fractional part gives 31 slices total—a count that directly translates to the improper fraction 31/8.
+Adding the 7 remaining slices from the fractional part gives 31 slices total—a count that directly translates to the improper fraction 31/8.
 This clarity becomes indispensable when working with ratios, scaling problems, or even reading measurements on tools like rulers and protractors.

 Conclusion